Ok, I'm here, so where do I start?

-Why are reviews being weighed?
+Why are reviews being weighted?

 Over the years, we’ve heard a growing concern from instructors that ratings from students who haven’t taken much of the course, or who haven’t left useful feedback, are unnecessarily damaging the rating of a course.
 That said, when negative feedback from students is informed and useful, it will also be weighted more heavily than it was in the past.

 Our weighting for reviews is still in its early stages, and currently considers recency of the rating, course consumption of the student, and review length, among many other factors, which Udemy does not make public.
-Moving forward, our team will continue to hone our weighting and make improvements where necessary, to help make the Average Rating as fair as possible.
-Learn more about the weighed review system here.
+Moving forward, our team will continue to hone our weighting and make improvements where necessary, to help make the Course Rating as fair as possible.
+Learn more about the weighted review system here.

 I found someone else using my content/description.
 What should I do? / Why does Udemy allow this to happen?
 Don't you have a screening process?